Property Inventory Management

-In October 2015, new regulations were introduced to the private rented sector requiring every landlord to install smoke and carbon monoxide alarms on each floor of a property.
-The landlord must evidence that all alarms are tested and working at the start of each tenancy.
+Since October 2015, the private rented sector has required landlords to install smoke and carbon monoxide alarms on every floor.
+Landlords must complete Smoke and CO Verification by testing all alarms and ensuring they work at the start of each tenancy.
 Fines for non-compliance are a maximum of £5,000 for each failure.
 No Letting Go will ensure you are compliant.
 We will check that your alarms are in the correct location, are functioning at move in and install new ones where necessary.
 All No Letting Go reports have a smoke and carbon monoxide safety section that will guarantee you meet the regulations.

-In October 2015, new regulations were introduced to the private rented sector requiring every landlord to install smoke and carbon monoxide alarms on each floor of a property.
-The landlord must evidence that all alarms are tested and working at the start of each tenancy.
+In October 2015, new regulations required landlords in the private rented sector to install smoke and carbon monoxide alarms on every floor.
+Landlords must test all alarms and provide evidence that they work at the start of each tenancy.
 Fines for non-compliance are a maximum of £5,000 for each failure.
 No Letting Go will ensure you are compliant.
 We will check that your alarms are in the correct location, are functioning at move in and install new ones where necessary.
 All No Letting Go reports have a smoke and carbon monoxide safety section that will guarantee you meet the regulations.

-A smoke alarm must be installed in the room most frequently used for general daytime living purposes and one installed in every circulation space on each storey such as hallways and landings.
-A heat alarm must be installed in every kitchen, and all alarms should be ceiling mounted and interlinked.
+Landlords must install a smoke alarm in the main living area and in every circulation space on each floor, such as hallways and landings.
+Every kitchen must have a heat alarm, and all alarms must be ceiling-mounted and interlinked.

 Again No Letting Go will report this within our inventory at the start of a tenancy to ensure landlords remain compliant.